Trent Barrett: Background

 Barrett was born in Temora, New South Wales on 18 November 1977.
 He is a cousin of Australian rules footballers Luke Breust and Jake Barrett, NRL footballer Liam Martin and Australian water polo player Anthony Martin.

 While attending St Gregory's College, Campbelltown, he played for the Australian Schoolboys team in 1995.

+On 14 May 2026 Barrett's 17 year old daughter Halle Barrett signed an NRLW contract with the St George Illawarra Dragons.

 Playing career

 1990s

 Barrett started his professional career in the 1996 ARL season with the Illawarra Steelers.

 Within two years he had been selected to play his first State of Origin match.

 Barrett was the stand-out player of the 1998 Illawarra Steelers season, top scoring with 18 tries and winning the BHP Medal as player of the year.

 His first season at the new joint-venture of the St. George Illawarra Dragons was marred by controversy as the incessant media hype over an alleged feud with Anthony Mundine and whether by playing out of position at half-back was affecting his form.
 He played at halfback in St. George Illawarra's 1999 NRL Grand Final loss to Melbourne.